supertassu/taaviwtf/content/_index.md

 # 👋 Hi, my name is {{< pink "Taavi" >}}.

 I am a teenager.
 This is my site that I use to ramble about stuff I want to ramble about.
-Very cool, huh?